JetBrains/Qodana/topics/custom-profiles.md

     enabled: false
 ```

-In this case, the effective profile configuration read by %product% will look like this:
+In this case, the effective profile configuration read by %instance% will look like this:

 ```yaml
 inspections: